Pedro Martínez: Boston Red Sox (1998–2004)

-Martínez was a focal point of the 1999 playoffs against the Cleveland Indians.
+Martínez was a focal point of Boston's 1999 playoff series against the Cleveland Indians.
 Starting the series opener, he was forced out of the game after four shutout innings due to a strained back with the Red Sox up 2–0.
 The Red Sox, however, lost the game 3–2.
-Boston won the next two games to tie the series, but Martínez was still too injured to start the fifth and final game.
-However, neither team's starters were effective, and the game became a slugfest, tied at 8–8 at the end of three innings.
-Martínez entered the game as an emergency relief option.
-Unexpectedly, Martínez neutralized the Cleveland lineup with six no-hit innings for the win.
-He struck out eight and walked three, despite not being able to throw either his fastball or changeup with any command.
-Relying totally on his curve, Martínez and the Red Sox won the deciding game 12–8.

-In the American League Championship Series, Martínez pitched seven shutout innings to beat Red Sox nemesis Roger Clemens and the New York Yankees in Game 3, handing the World Champions their only loss of the 1999 postseason.
+With the series tied at two games apiece, Martínez was too injured to start the fifth and final game.
+However, neither team's starter was effective, and by the middle of the fourth inning, the game was tied 8–8.
+At this point, Martínez entered the game as an emergency relief option.
+He pitched six no-hit innings, striking out eight and walking three, as the Red Sox won the deciding game of the series 12–8.
+In the American League Championship Series, Martínez pitched seven shutout innings to beat the New York Yankees in Game 3, handing the soon-to-be World Series champions their only loss of the 1999 postseason.

-Following up 1999, Martínez had perhaps his best year in 2000.
-Martínez posted an exceptional 1.74 ERA, the AL's lowest since 1978, while winning his third Cy Young Award.
-His ERA was about a third of the park-adjusted league ERA (4.97).
-No other single season by a starting pitcher has had such a large differential.
-Roger Clemens' 3.70 was the second-lowest ERA in the AL, but was still more than double that of Martínez.
-Martínez also set a record in the lesser-known sabermetric statistic of Weighted Runs allowed per nine innings pitched (Wtd.
-RA/9), posting a remarkably low 1.55 Wtd.
-RA/9.
-He gave up only 128 hits in 217 innings, for an average of just 5.31 hits allowed per nine innings pitched: the third-lowest mark on record.
+Martínez followed up 1999 with another excellent season in 2000 en route to his third Cy Young Award.
+His ERA of 1.74 was the lowest American League total since 1978.
+The total was about a third of that year's park-adjusted league ERA (4.97), resulting in an adjusted ERA+ of 291, the second highest single-season total in major league history among pitchers who threw more than 200 innings.
+Roger Clemens' 2000 ERA of 3.70 was the second lowest in the AL, but it was still more than double that of Martínez's.